 General Issues of Review Process

 The Journal of Turkish Science Education (TUSED) only publishes original manuscripts.
-Each submitted manuscript has not been published nor under review elsewhere.
-The authors are absolutely responsible for any inconvenience.
-All manuscripts should be uploaded via online system.
+Each submitted manuscript should be one that has not been published nor under review elsewhere.
+The authors themselves are absolutely responsible for any inconvenience.
+All manuscripts should be uploaded via the online system.
 The authors can track their manuscripts through this system.
-After getting the manuscripts accepted, the authors waived and transferred all copyrights to the journal.
+After getting the manuscripts accepted, the authors should waive and transfer all copyrights to the journal.
 However, legal and ethical responsibilities of the manuscripts belong to the authors.
-All manuscripts submitted are initially undergone to editorial review prior to starting peer-review procedure.
-When the manuscripts lack of reviewing criteria of the journal, they will be returned to the authors.
-Because TUSED only accepts the manuscripts in English, non-native speakers of English get manuscripts proofread by a native English speaker before submission.
-Unless all manuscripts submitted for review are free from language errors and must strictly be written the latest edition of the APA style., they will not be considered for publication and will not be sent to any of the journal reviewers for evaluation.
-It is completely the authors’ responsibility to comply with the rules and check for any errors.
-When manuscripts are in a harmony with instruction for authors, they are sent at least two referees out.
-Given referees' comments, the associate editor comes up with a final decision.
+All manuscripts submitted initially undergo an editorial review prior to starting peer-review procedure.
+When the manuscripts lack of reviewing criteria of the journal will be returned to the authors.
+It is because TUSED only accepts the manuscripts in English; therefore, non-native English speaker authors need to get manuscripts proofread by a native English speaker before submission.
+All manuscripts submitted for review should be free from language errors and strictly written according to the latest edition of the APA style and not have been sent to any of the journal reviewers for evaluation; otherwise, they will not be considered for publication.
+It is completely the author’s responsibility to comply with the rules and check for any errors.
+When manuscripts are in a harmony with instruction for authors, they are sent out to at least two referees.
+Given referees' comments, the associated editor makes the final decision.
 After acceptance, a pdf version of the manuscript is sent to the authors for proofreading.
-The authors merely make some minor changes in the manuscripts.
-They have to return this version to the editorial office within 72 hours.
+The authors may need to make some minor changes in the manuscripts.
+They, then, have to return this version to the editorial office within 72 hours.

-All manuscriptssubmitted to the Journal of Turkish Science Education (TUSED) undergo a strictly blinded peer review in which the authors’ names are removed for the manuscripts to prepare an anonymous version.
-Peer review process mainly comprises two steps, e.g., editorial review and blinded peer review.
+All manuscripts submitted to the Journal of Turkish Science Education (TUSED) undergo a strictly blinded peer review in which the authors’ names are removed for the manuscripts in order to prepare an anonymous version.
+Peer review process mainly comprises two steps; editorial review and blinded peer review.

 This review results in three possible decisions: